AIUS NSW City Briefing

 Bartier Perry, 77 Castlereagh St, Sydney

-AIUS NSW is an independent not-for-profit organisation concerned with all aspects of urban affairs.
+We are the Australian Institute of Urban Studies NSW (AIUS NSW) which is an independent not-for-profit organisation concerned with all aspects of urban affairs.